 The second perspective is the public interest as the goal of carrying out the duties of public bodies.
 The formation/establishment of public bodies is intended to keep up with the rapid development of state duties, which in several fields require special treatment so that these public bodies can carry out specific services.
 In accordance with the aim of administering government, it is to achieve community welfare in a fair and equitable manner.
-Thus, the aim of the services provided by public bodies is the interests and needs of the community, the existence of this public body remains and needs to be maintained so that the community is well served.
+Thus, the aim of the services provided by public bodies is the interests and needs of the community.
+For the sustainability of the interests and needs of the community, the existence of this public body remains and needs to be maintained so that the community is well served.